Find Grad Schools

 7% Racial-Ethnic Minorities*

 The 4th most popular school in the country for missionary studies majors who are seeking their master's degree is Columbia International University.
 Each year, around 2,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $24,490 per year, while in-state graduate students, on average, pay $10,710 per year.
-The missionary studies program at Columbia International University awarded 29 master's degrees during the 2020-2021 school year.
-About 34% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $25,620 per year, while in-state graduate students, on average, pay $10,710 per year.
+During the most recent year for which we have data, 29 people received their master's degree in missionary studies from CIU.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 43% were women.

 #5